Powertrain: Developments

-The most recent developments in powertrain are driven by the electrification of it in multiple components.
-Electrical energy needs to be provided, usually this leads to larger batteries.
-Electric motors can be found as isolated component or as part of other elements, e.g. the axle.
-In hybrid powertrains the torque generated by the combustion engine and the electric motor have to be brought together and distributed to the wheels.
-The control of this process can be quite involved but the rewards are greatly improved acceleration and much lower emissions.
+The most recent developments involve electrification and battery improvement.
+In hybrid powertrains the torque generated by the combustion engine and the electric motor must be brought together and distributed to the wheels.
+This is a complex process but is critical for acceleration and lower emissions.

 Powertrain development for diesel engines involves the following: exhaust gas recirculation (EGR), and advanced combustion.
 Spark ignition engine development include: fuel injection, including the gasoline direct injection variant, as well as improving volumetric efficiency by using multi-valves per cylinder, variable valve timing, variable length intake manifolds, and turbocharging.
 Changes also include new fuel qualities (no sulphur or aromates) to allow new combustion concepts.
 So-called "combined combustion systems" (CCV) or "diesotto" cycles are based on synthetic fuels (synthetic diesel, biomass to liquid (BTL) or gas to liquid (GTL)).

 BEVs, FCEVs and PHEV powertrains are expected to reach cost parity with ICE powertrains in 2025.